 The Council has a Counter Fraud, Corruption and Bribery Strategy in place to ensure that we can deliver against our priorities whilst minimising losses to fraud, corruption and bribery.
-This has been reviewed and updated during 2020/21 and updated versions were formally approved at the beginning of 2021/22.
-The Council has a Housing Benefit and Council Tax Support Anti-fraud and Corruption Policy.
+This was last reviewed in 2020/21 and updated versions were formally approved at the beginning of 2021/22.